Rust supports most Linux distributions.

 - Check the packages you have installed on the local computer by running an appropriate package management command for your Linux distribution.

 Remember that different distributions might use different package managers and bundle packages in different ways.
 For example, depending on your installation selections, Ubuntu Desktop and Ubuntu Server might have different packages and different requirements.
-However, the four packages listed in this command-line example are applicable for many common Linux distributions, including Debian, Linux Mint, MX Linux, and Elementary OS.
+However, the packages listed in the command-line examples are applicable for many common Linux distributions, including Debian, Linux Mint, MX Linux, and Elementary OS.

 rustupinstallation program and use it to install Rust by running the following command: